Adult Course Description

-We are excited about meeting our next round of afterschoolers and homeschoolers for Summer 2021.
-Classes are held Tuesday, Wednesday and Thursday from 10AM-3PM.
-Each Summer Session covers different, but inter-related, as we focus on different areas of growth, keeping our classes fun, varied, and extremely interactive.
-Some of our upcoming activities for the Summer Sessions include:
+We are excited about meeting our next round of afterschoolers and homeschoolers for classes.
+Classes are held Friday mornings from 9-noon and Friday evenings 5-8PM.
+Each four-class session covers different, but inter-related, topics as we focus on different areas of growth, keeping our classes fun, varied, and extremely interactive.
+Each class offers an art, movement and life skills component.
+Some of our typical activities include:

 - Art Activities: Acrylic Painting, Watercolor Painting, Printmaking, Expressive Drawing, Mixed Media, Nature Art, Fiber Arts, 3D Arts